WaterDropsSL/forgefrenzy/README.md

 ### Features

-- Game can be played now in HTML5 WebGL
+- Game can be played now in HTML5 WebGL.
 - Capacity bars were added.
 Basically they allow you tu queue up items into the forge.
 - Current score is displayed in the screen now.
 - The clock is now animated.
 It indicates the time is remaining on the level.